Marjorie Arnfield: Biography

 Marjorie Arnfield was born in Newcastle upon Tyne in 1930 and brought up in Sunderland, attending Sunderland Church High School.
+Her father was a doctor and her mother was a nurse.

-Her grandfather, great-uncle and two uncles were regional architects, responsible for many public buildings in the North East of England, including the Sunderland Empire Theatre.
+Her paternal grandfather William Milburn, great-uncle Thomas Ridley Milburn, and two uncles were regional architects, responsible for many public buildings in the North East of England, including the Sunderland Empire Theatre.
 While attending Sunderland College of Art, and King Edward VII College of Art, University of Durham she was taught by distinguished British artists such as Lawrence Gowing and Victor Pasmore as well as by Quentin Bell.

 She travelled extensively in the Mediterranean with her late husband, Ron Arnfield.
 In her paintings of scenes from the Greek islands, France and Spain, she sought to capture the vibrancy of the sun and the natural colours.
 She also used colour to depict emotion, for example in her mining paintings.
 Arnfield portrayed the energy and excitement of football when she was invited by Sunderland Football Club to watch one of their games in their new stadium, and then paint a picture of the match.

 In a catalogue for an exhibition of Mediterranean Images at the Pierrepoint Gallery in Newark, Nottinghamshire, England in September 1996, Arnfield wrote of the visual inspiration of her passion for the Mediterranean: "Vines dotted in rows across spring landscapes; distant mountains; poppies, stark, clustered among ochre grasses; cypress trees forming punctuation marks; mediaeval villages, pantiled roofs; ultramarine skies....fishermen crouched mending nets; images seen and felt, evoking a spirit of place."

 In the catalogue for an exhibition of her Mediterranean paintings titled "Sunshine in Winter" in Nottingham in January 1997, Arnfield wrote: "Vines doted in rows across spring landscapes; distant mountains, poppies, stark, clustered among ochre grasses; Cypress trees forming punctuation marks; medieval villages, pantiled roofs; ultramarine skies, dazzling light; harbours, fishing boats, indigo water, excitement, pavement cafes' boule players, fishermen crouched mending nets; images seen and felt, evoking a spirit of place.... all this provides me with the inspiration required to bring to a Nottingham Winter a real breath of sunshine and warmth."

 Arnfield's "well-developed sense of place and sympathetic observation of people" were highlighted in the catalogue of an exhibition of her work, People and Places, at Kirkbride Gallery, Peebles, Scotland in September 1998.
 She spent many years teaching art to adults and schoolchildren in England and Scotland.
 She also took adults on painting holidays to France and the Greek islands.
 Because she was disabled due to rheumatoid arthritis, her husband Ron assisted her over the years with her exhibitions and teaching.